guemax/Advocator/README.md

 ### Already Implemented

- - [x] Write latin characters with ease.
+ - Write latin characters with ease.
 (Long vowels like `ā, ē, ī, ō, ū, ȳ` and short vowels like `ă, ĕ, ĭ, ŏ, ŭ, y̆` as well as their capitalized versions are supported.)
- - [x] Allow easy searching for words containing long or short vowels.
+ - Allow easy searching for words containing long or short vowels.
 (A query for `armare` will also return `armāre` as a search result, for example.)

-### Planned
+### Dropped

- - [ ] Replace vowels with their corresponding long or short vowel not only when the editor loses focus or gets closed, but already while writing.
+ - Replace vowels while writing (not only when closing the editor or the field looses focus).
+   *If you need a similar functionality, please have a look at the [Editor Live Preview addon](https://ankiweb.net/shared/info/1960039667) on AnkiWeb.*

 ## Contributing